a-hodges/ist-tutoring/README.md

 # IST Tutoring Portal

-A web based interface to handle student help requests in the University of Nebraska at Omaha Computer Science Learning Center (UNO CSLC).
+This portal is a web based interface to handle student help requests in the University of Nebraska at Omaha Computer Science Learning Center.

 ## Use

+### Home Page

+The home page is the first page displayed to the user.
+In the final version of the system it will be located at <https://tutoring.ist.unomaha.edu/>.
+The home page includes links to the `Open Ticket` and `View Tickets` pages in the body, and `Status` and `Tutor Login` pages in the toolbar.
+If a tutor is logged in an extra `Tutor` dropdown will be in the toolbar with links for the `Edit User` and `View Tickets` pages.
+If an administrator is logged in, an `Admin` dropdown will be available in addition to the `Tutor` dropdown.
+The `Admin` console contains an `Admin Console` link to the administration console, and a `Reports` link to the reports page.

 ### Students